-- The generic credits may be obtained from other departments/faculties/Institutes. - Elective credits may be obtained from same or other departments of the faculty - Minimum credits be earned for award of degree 96 Credit (Valid credits -80 + Virtual Credits 16) - Minimum credits for promotion to next semester 12 valid credits/semester (Explanation: Student will have to pass in theory or lab course or seminar or assignment totaling 12 credits in a given semester for promotion to next semester). - For internal assessment three tests of 20 marks each (one test may be in form of quiz/debate etc. if desired so), will be conducted out of which the best two will be taken into consideration. - As part of skill development new product development will be practiced - Every student would deliver minimum one seminar in a semester which would be evaluated. - · Comprehensive viva is based on all papers of given semester. - The grading will be made on 10-point scale as described below:
+- The generic credits may be obtained from other departments/faculties/Institutes. - · Elective credits may be obtained from same or other departments of the faculty - Minimum credits be earned for award of degree 96 Credit (Valid credits -80 + Virtual Credits 16) - Minimum credits for promotion to next semester 12 valid credits/semester (Explanation: Student will have to pass in theoly or lab course or seminar or assignment totaling 12 credits in a given semester for promotion to next semester). - For internal assessment three tests of 20 marks each (one test may be in fonn of quiz/debate etc. if desired so), will be conducted out of which the best two will be taken intoconsideration. - As part of skill development new product development will be practiced - Every student would deliver minimum one seminar in a semester which would be evaluated. - Comprehensive viva is based on all papers of given semester.

-Letter Grade Grade Points Description Range of Marks (%)
+Letter Grade Grade Points Description Range of Marks(%)

 0 10 Outstanding 90-100

-A+ 9 Excellent 80-89
+A+ .
+9 Excellent 80-89

-A 8 Very good 70-79
+А 8 Very good 70-79

 B+ 7 Good 60-69

 В 6 Above Average 50-59

-C 5 Average 40-49
+С 5 Average 40-49

-P 4 Pass 35-39
+Р 4 Pass 35-39

 F 0 Fail 0-34

 Ab 0 Absent Absent